MIFIDPRU 8 Disclosure

 Runa Alam, CEO & Co-Founding Partner

-Runa sits on the board of CARE, the international humanitarian relief agency, and on a Future Challenge Committee of the World Economic Forum on Investing with UN Sustainable Development Goals, as well as Advisory Committees at Princeton and Yale universities.
+She previously chaired the African Private Equity Association (AVCA) and is a Board Member Emeritus of the Global Private Capital Association (GPCA).
+She has sat on the boards of numerous African companies.
+She previously worked at Morgan Stanley and Merrill Lynch, amongst other financial institutions.
+Runa sits on the board of CARE, the international humanitarian relief and development agency, and on the Future Challenge Committee of the World Economic Forum on Investing with UN Sustainable Development Goals, as well as Advisory Committees at Princeton and Yale universities.
+A development economist who graduated from Princeton University and Harvard Business School, Runa is a Harry S. Truman Congressional Scholar.

 Sofiane Lahmar, Partner

-Earlier, Sofiane served as a vice-president in M&A at JP Morgan in New York, having started out trading foreign exchange options at FleetBoston.
+Earlier, Sofiane served as a Vice-President in M&A at JP Morgan in New York, having started out his career on the foreign exchange options trading desk at FleetBoston Financial in Boston.

 Rose Fletcher, CFO and Partner

-A Chartered Accountant, Rose trained at Deloitte & Touche in South Africa and holds a BA in languages and two postgraduate diplomas – in education and in accounting – from the University of Cape Town.
+A Chartered Accountant, Rose trained at Deloitte & Touche in South Africa and holds a BA in languages and two Postgraduate Diplomas – in education and in accounting – from the University of Cape Town.

 Babacar Ka, Partner